drinkingcoder/contact/README.md

 # contact
-a GUI c program on WATCOM C, a perfect contact!
+a GUI c program on WATCOM C, a perfect contact! <br>
 This project had been finished when I was a fresh man, you can have a look at the pictures and just hava fun.